estelmora/isdi-bootcamp-202402/staff/estel-mora/sonarcast/doc/README.md

 ![](https://media.giphy.com/media/GXRLwv0JGeLQiWipb8/giphy.gif?cid=ecf05e47pe2k824ndf2lkms60dx0vg133iaisn8rj2xdzxhr&ep=v1_gifs_search&rid=giphy.gif&ct=g)

 ## Functional Description
-this is what the software can do on version 0
+### Use Cases

-- Landing Page: New users are greeted with a landing page that provides them with two options: to register as a new user or to log in if they already have an account.
+This is what the software can do on version 0

-- Register User:new users can sign in, by providing some personal data such as: name, email and password.
+- Register User:new users can sign in, by providing some personal data such as: name, surname,  email and password.

 - Home Page: Once logged in, users are directed to the home page, whichwill be the hub from where all activities are carried out.
 A logout button is available for users to exit their accounts.